Vis4Sense/student-projects/instructions/software.md

-# GitHub.com
+# Git and GitHub.com
 We will use this shared github reporsitory for project file and code, so you
 1. will never lose your code (because of corrupted USB or hard drive), and
 2. can easily show it to other people (e.g.,as part of your work portfolio for job application).

+Please send me your github account username or email, so I can add you to the repository.

+You probably want to check out [GitHub Student Developer Pack](https://education.github.com/pack) that provides features that you will need to pay otherwise such as GitHub Copilot.

+## Git
-If you never use git before:
+If you never use git before: `git` is the software that maintains different versions of your code, and `github.com` is a website where you can save these versions.
 - concepts and commandline tool (git): https://git-scm.com/book/en/v2 (first 2 chapters)
 - github (a website) tutorial: https://docs.github.com/en/get-started/quickstart/hello-world

-You probably want to check out [GitHub Student Developer Pack](https://education.github.com/pack) that provides features that you will need to pay otherwise.

-How to use different GitHub features for the project:
+- GitHub has a [GUI client](https://desktop.github.com/) if you don't want to use command line/terminal
+- You can also use Git inside the Visual Studio Code (the recommended IDE, more below): [video tutorial](https://www.youtube.com/watch?v=i_23KUAEtUM) and [text tutorial](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).

+## Repository
-  - The repository is public, so don't upload any data that you don't want to share
+The repository is public, so don't upload any data that can't be shared
   - You can create a separate private repository for sensitve data.
 Follow the 'data management plan' of your ethics application.

+Each cohort has its folder: the current one is [2023-224](/2023-2024)
-  - Please use [this (wiki) page](https://github.com/kaidatavis/student-projects/wiki/Meeting-Notes) as the template for meeting notes
+- We will use the `readme.md` in the folder for the meeting notes.

-    - Follow the meeting notes/minutes template there and the latest one on top.
+Inside the folder, please make a subfolder with your name for your project:
+- Include in your folder a `readme.md` file to list all the things in your folder (e.g., which subfolder contains what) and other information such as how to run your code.
+- Use the your folder for your code and everything else such as collected data and design sketches;
+- Don't include large files: as everyone else will download them when they do a 'pull' of the repository.

+## Markdown
-    - [This guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) can get you started if you never used markdown before
-      - It is similar to HTML, but much simpler.
+[This guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) can get you started if you never used markdown before.
+It is similar to HTML, but much simpler.
 Also very useful for programing.
-    - Save the meeting note as a 'readme.md' (such as [this file](https://github.com/kaidatavis/student-projects/blob/master/2023-summer/readme.md)) under the appropriate folder (such as [2023-summer](https://github.com/kaidatavis/student-projects/tree/master/2023-summer))

 - 'Issues': todo list/tasks and coding issue
     - Each 'issue' is a task to complete (action from the meeting)
     - Assign an issue to the person that is responsible
   - 'Projects': planning and project management (this has been updated recently, so points below may be updated)